hosseinoliabak/cisco/Routing/08_13_dmvpn_ph2.md

 Branch2(config)#<b>no router eigrp 120</b></pre>

 #### point-to-point OSPF network type
-* We discussed why poin-to-point network type doesn't work with DMVPN as th HQ expects one neighbor on its tunnels interface while there are two here.
+* We discussed why point-to-point network type doesn't work with DMVPN as th HQ expects one neighbor on its tunnels interface while there are two here.

 #### broadcast OSPF network type